Stride-Labs/stride/dockernet/README.md

 }

 ```
-* Add the IBC denom's for the host zone across each channel to `dockernet/config.sh` (e.g. `IBC_{HOST}_CHANNEL_{N}_DENOM)`).
+* Add the IBC denoms for the host zone across each channel to `dockernet/config.sh` (e.g. `IBC_{HOST}_CHANNEL_{N}_DENOM)`).
 You can generate the variables by uncommenting `x/stakeibc/keeper/get_denom_traces_test.go`, specifying the ChainID and denom, and running `make test-unit`.
 Add the output to `dockernet/config.sh`.
 Note: You have to run the test using the "run test" button in VSCode, or pass in the `-v` flag and run the tests using `go test -mod=readonly ./x/stakeibc/...`, for the output to show up.
 * Add a section to the `dockernet/config/relayer_config.yaml`.
 Most chains will use either the cosmos coin type (118) or eth coin type (60).
 If a new coin type is used, add it to the top of `config.sh` for future reference.
 ```
 chains: